graz-dev/ephemeral-environments-workshop/README.md

 ## Workshop Cases

-- **Patch Kubernetes Operators**: Learn how to manage the shutdown and restart of a PostgreSQL cluster using the [CloudNativePG](https://cloudnative-pg.io/) operator orchestrated by Crossplane.
+- **Patch Kubernetes Operators**:
-  - Access the case on the [workshop slides](https://graz-dev.github.io/ephemeral-environments-workshop/#/9) or access the markdown guide in the `cases/cloud-native-pg/WORKSHOP.md` file.
+  - Learn how to manage the shutdown and restart of a PostgreSQL cluster using the [CloudNativePG](https://cloudnative-pg.io/) operator orchestrated by Crossplane.Access the case on the [workshop slides](https://graz-dev.github.io/ephemeral-environments-workshop/#/9) or access the markdown guide in the `cases/cloud-native-pg/WORKSHOP.md` file.
   - Used in this workshop:
     - Kind
     - Helm